2016 Kalamazoo shootings: Between the first and second shootings

 One minute after the shooting, Dalton's Equinox was seen driving through a red traffic light at an intersection approximately 1 mi away from the crime scene.
 It struck another vehicle and fled the scene, with the driver calling 9-1-1 to report the crash.
 At around the same time, a neighbor found the injured woman, who was soon treated by responding emergency personnel.

 Later on, Dalton allegedly met with his wife and children at his parents' home in Comstock Township.
 He explained to his wife that the Equinox had been sideswiped by a disgruntled taxi driver in a Chevrolet Impala, who fired a gunshot at him due to rage at having his business taken away by Uber.
 He then assured her that he called Uber and they were handling the incident.
 He also provided his wife with a 9 mm Taurus handgun, telling her it was not safe to be at the house without it.
 In addition, he instructed her not to go to work and not to take their children to school.
 Dalton then attempted to leave in the Hummer H3, but it would not start, so he took the black Chevrolet HHR that his wife had been driving.
 As he left, he allegedly told his wife that he could not tell her what was going on, but that it would be on the news.

 After leaving, Dalton withdrew money from an automated teller machine at 6:44.
 Then, after driving around for 35 minutes, he allegedly returned to his house and switched handguns.
-He left again at 7:37 and, continued accepting Uber requests, which he carried out without incident.
+He left again at 7:37 and continued accepting Uber requests, which he carried out without incident.
 None of the passengers he took noticed anything unusual or alarming about him.
 Later that night, at 8:26, Dalton called his wife and told her not to call her parents.

 Kia dealership and Cracker Barrel shootings

 At 10:01, the shooter arrived at a Kia dealership in Kalamazoo.
 According to a witness, after parking his car, the shooter approached her boyfriend and his father at 10:05, and asked them what they were looking at.
 Before they could respond, he fired approximately eighteen rounds, fatally striking both males.
+One was struck by nine bullets, the other was struck by seven bullets.
 Other witnesses in a Burger King parking lot across the street recorded the shooter fleeing, and one called 9-1-1 a minute after the shots were fired.

 About ten minutes later, a third shooting occurred outside a Cracker Barrel restaurant in Texas Township, located about 5 mi from the Kia dealership.
 Four people seated inside two vehicles were killed and one other person was wounded.
 The shooter reportedly approached one victim inside a white van, asked her a question, and then shot her before shooting into an adjacent vehicle, which contained the other victims.
 This shooting took about one minute before the gunman fled.
 He was alleged to have returned home and reloaded his gun there.